Nelson-Gon/pyautocv/README.md

 * Roberts

-These more examples are available in [example.py](./examples/example.py)
+These and more examples are available in [example.py](./examples/example.py)

 ---